What is The Argyle proposing?

 No.

-How have they been able to operate?
-Don’t they have to follow the codes like everyone else?
+How have they been able to operate in violation of the 1955 Variance and Resolutions . . . don’t they have to follow the rules and codes like everyone else?

 What percentage of Alamo Heights citizens are members of the Argyle?